 Then, we reference this table as the input data to the table:

-Then, we modify the code in the object inspector > Data > R CODE.
+Then, we modify the code in the Code panel.
 There are three steps to this.
-The code below is doing the same thing as was previously done in the separate calculations.
+The code below does the same thing as was done in the separate calculations.
 Some things to note:

 - A message box will appear asking Are you sure you want to edit the R code.
-Click Yes.
+Click Show.

 - formTable refers to the table that has been selected (i.e., table.Q5).